jochen-maucher/phi-3-vision-onnx/README.md

-Testing onnxruntime-genai-cuda and phi-3-vision-128k-instruct on a laptop

-Run setup.sh in script folder to install all requirements
+This is a small test application that runs inference the phi-3-vision-128k-instruct model with onnxruntime-genai-cuda.

-Tested Environment:
+## Tested Environment

 1. Ubuntu 24.04.1 LTS
-2. DELL XPS 15 9530
+2. DELL XPS 15 9530 with NVIDIA GeForce RTX 4060
-3. Graphic Card (nvidia-smi output)
+3. Python 3.12

+nvidia-smi output:
 <pre>
 +-----------------------------------------------------------------------------------------+
 | NVIDIA-SMI 550.107.02             Driver Version: 550.107.02     CUDA Version: 12.4     |